 - Once the OCF-23 is complete, it must be printed and the paper copy must be signed by the applicant or substitute decision maker.
 This signed copy must be kept on file at your facility.

 - To submit forms via HCAI, the Applicant’s signature must be on file, unless the Insurer has waived the requirement for the Applicant’s signature.

 In Part 10, enter the Estimated Fee associated with the Minor Injury Guideline, identify Supplementary Goods and Services (if applicable), and submit Estimated Fees for other pre-approved services.
 (View screenshot)

 Please note: When completing Part 10 on an OCF-23 in which radiology services are proposed, view the MIG Codes document for more information on which specific CCI and Attribute codes should be used in addition to the max fee payable.

 - The first field in Part 10 asks you to “Identify which Guideline is applicable”.
 Because the “Minor Injury Guideline (MIG)” is the only available Guideline, it is pre-populated in this field.

-- Enter the “Estimated Fee” for the MIG.
-There is a maximum fee set out in the Minor Injury Guideline for pre-approved services.
+- Enter the "Estimated Fee" for the MIG.
+There is a maximum fee set out in the FSRA Minor Injury Guideline for pre-approved services.
+This maximum fee is displayed in the Maximum Fee column.
 If the “Estimated Fee” entered is greater than the amount listed in the Guideline, Insurers may not pay the excess amount.